Michaelmayinghan/Stuuupid-Tool-Butler/README.md

 # Stuuupid-Tool-Butler
-🤖 The Robot Guide: Navigation & Motion Analysis
+For detailed algorithm analysis and results, please refer to the [Technical Report](./Y1T2_DSA_Project.pdf) 🤖 The Robot Guide: Navigation & Motion Analysis
 This project is a comprehensive implementation of Spatial Data Structures and Pathfinding Algorithms designed for autonomous robot navigation.
 It also includes a signal processing pipeline to classify robot movement patterns based on sensor data.